 Likely the least common of organization types, but one which is very appropriate in certain circumstances.
 For example, a tech company which has very different value propositions in a number of vertical industries, where “insider status” in important to selling into a particular vertical market, or the product offerings are arranged by vertical market.

 There are many possible sales organization types and styles for software and hardware companies.
-Many different ways of organizing can work–and the people you have are always more important than organizational structure to your ultimate success.
-But by carefully considering your company’s specific situation and matching your organizational structure to your market, products and available resources, your company will have the best chance of achieving sales optimal results.
+Many different ways of organizing can work.
+The people you put in the organization are always more important than organizational structure to your company’s ultimate success.
+But by carefully considering your company’s specific situation and matching your organizational structure to your market, products and available resources, your company will have the best chance of achieving optimal sales results.

 What do you think about the optimal way to organize a tech company sales force?
-Post a comment with your own advice.
+Post a comment with your own perspective on this important topic.